Mosaic: Jewish mosaics

 In 2003, a synagogue of the 5th or 6th century was uncovered in the coastal Ionian town of Saranda, Albania.
 It had exceptional mosaics depicting items associated with Jewish holidays, including a menorah, ram's horn, and lemon tree.
 Mosaics in the basilica of the synagogue show the facade of what resembles a Torah, animals, trees, and other biblical symbols.
 The structure measures 20 by 24 m. and was probably last used in the 6th century as a church.

-Middle Eastern and Western Asian art

-Christian Arabia
+Arabic mosaics

 In South Arabia two mosaic works were excavated in a Qatabanian from the late 3rd century, those two plates formed geometric and grapevines formation reflecting the traditions of that culture.
 In the Ghassanid era religious mosaic art flourished in their territory, so far five churches with mosaic were recorded from that era, two built by Ghassanid rulers and the other three by the Christian Arab community who wrote their names and dedications.